Can CBD Oil Help With Menopause?

 CBD vs. Acne and Skin Inflammation

 The common inflammation problems that bother menopausal women are skin inflammation and acne.
-Fluctuations in hormone levels cause this problem.
+Fluctuations in hormone levels contribute to this problem.

 According to a 2019 article published in the International Journal of Women’s Health, acne has become a prevalent menopausal symptom (5).